-Applied Social Research Doctorate
+Doctor of Applied Social Research

-- Start date January 2021, September 2021, January 2022
+- Start date January 2024, September 2024, January 2025

-- Duration Doctorate full-time: 36 to 48 months, Doctorate part-time: 48 to 96 months
+- Duration Full-time: 36 to 48 months, Part-time: 48 to 96 months

 If you’re an experienced professional who wants to advance your expertise and broaden your career opportunities, this course is an ideal match.
 From the outset, you’ll gain high-quality research skills that can be immediately applied in the workplace and refined through access to seminars and advanced training opportunities.
 You’ll also benefit from the guidance of our expert staff and your interaction with fellow professionals and executives from a range of social science backgrounds.